RatingPosterDB/rpdb-help/emby.md

 ## Dedicated RPDB Emby Plugin

 The RPDB plugin for Emby can be installed from the official Emby Plugins catalog.
-You can find it under the "General" category with the "RatingPluginDB" name.
+You can find it under the "Metadata" category with the "RatingPluginDB" name.

 The plugin can also be sideloaded (if you so wish) by following [this guide](https://github.com/RatingPosterDB/RPDB-Emby-Plugin/blob/main/README.md)